MelonMTRS/Atomic/README.md

 # Releases

 You can download the latest release [here](https://github.com/viown/Atomic/releases)
-Both binary and open source options available
+Both binary (.exe) and open source options for each stable version released.

 # Compilation